The Benefits and the Risks

 Selection of the Best

 The next step is to make a selection of all the best photos for upload the online client gallery.
 This is a bit like a cull, but in reverse.
-The shots that don’t make the selection are kept for now, but not used.
-For the images that are uploaded, yet another level of security is introduced as they obviously become another copy, held online, of the best shots, should anything happen to my physical drives.
+Unselected are kept for now, but not used.
+For the images that will be uploaded, yet another level of security is introduced as they obviously become another copy, held online, of the best shots, should anything happen to my physical drives.

 After 6 months to a year, when the job is completely finished, or at an annual declutter, I archive all my selected and used files onto two remote discs and delete unused material.